-Many interesting insights come from reviewing the information coming from J in this book's appendix.
+Many interesting insights come from reviewing the information coming from $J^{17}$ in this book's appendix.
 The information is summarized in the appendix table entitled All Kyrios reference totals for 1 Corinthians.
-Initially, we can verify that the "J" references accurately report the occurrences of Tirr in this Hebrew version.
-The footnote "J" references of the Kingdom Interlinear Translation cite 8 instances of Tirr in 1 Corinthians that we can verify in the text.
+Initially, we can verify that the "J" references accurately report the occurrences of $\exists$ in this Hebrew version.
+The footnote "J" references of the Kingdom Interlinear Translation cite 8 instances of $\exists$ in the conversion of the text.

 Within 1 Corinthians, we also realize that the single word Kyrios in the Kingdom Interlinear Translation is translated as Jehovah 15 times and as Lord 51 times in the New World Translation.
-When we examine each entry carefully, we realize that $J^{17}$ has similarly translated Kyrios as both $\neg \neg$ and haAdohn.
-(Three times as הוה' and 16 times as haAdohn.)
-However, when we read each entry with its accompanying English translation, we realize that the Hebrew version is not separating the identities of haAdohn and הוה' by making them distinctly different.
-J freely uses Lord in the parallel English translation of both haAdohn and יהוה'.
+When we examine each entry carefully, we realize that $J^{17}$ has similarly translated Kyrios as both and and haAdohn.
+(Three times as haAdohn.)
+However, when we read each entry with its accompanying English translation, we realize that the Hebrew version is not separating the identities of haAdohn and and it is making them distinctly different. $J^{17}$ freely uses Lord in the parallel English translation of both haAdohn and and.

 We make another rather unexpected observation when evaluating the appendix information from $J^{17}$ .
-W e discover that at 4:19, 10:9, 21 (twice), 22, and 11:32, the Hebrew versions do not agree regarding the translation of the Greek word Kyrios to הוה.
+We discover that at 4:19, 10:9, 21 (twice), 22, and 11:32, the Hebrew versions do not agree regarding the translation of the Greek word Kyrios to יהוה.
 Thus, according to the "J" references at 10:9, and 11:32, there are only three versions that actually use יהוה.
 In three other instances, there is agreement between only four Hebrew versions.
 Conversely, it means that the remaining 22 versions (or 21 versions where there are four citations) do not contain the Tetragrammaton.
-Thus, we realize that the Translation Committee did not explain an important What strength of support was translation criteria. necessary in order to alter the known wording of the Greek text of the Kingdom Interlinear Translation from Lord to Jehovah?
+Thus, we realize that the Translation Committee did not explain an important translation criteria.
+What strength of support was necessary in order to alter the known wording of the Greek text of the Kingdom Interlinear Translation from Lord to Jehovah?
 Did all Hebrew versions need to agree, or could only three Hebrew versions sway the Translation Committee even when all remaining versions used different vocabulary?
 The importance of this translation criteria is particularly obvious at 1 Corinthians 10:9.
-If the New World Translation had not used Jehovah at 1 Corinthians 10:9. the verse would have attributed to Jesus close identity with Jehovah of the Hebrew Scriptures.
+If the New World Translation had not used Jehovah at 1 Corinthians 10:9, the verse would have attributed to Jesus close identity with Jehovah of the Hebrew Scriptures.

-None of these comments endorse the theological predisposition of J. It certainly raises a question, however, as to why the New World Bible Translation Committee chose to use these Hebrew versions when the clear intent of at least two of them is to identify Jesus as haAdohn with $\neg$
+None of these comments endorse the theological predisposition of $J^{17}$ .
+It certainly raises a question, however, as to why the New World Bible Translation Committee chose to use these Hebrew versions when the clear intent of at least two of them is to identify Jesus as haAdohn with with TIAT.